London to Rome (LGW–FCO) — Airlines, Schedules & Connections

 Flights from LGW to FCO

-London Gatwick Airport (LGW) and Rome–Fiumicino Leonardo da Vinci International Airport (FCO) are connected by nonstop service from easyJet.
-With 30 weekly departures, this is a heavily served route.
+London Gatwick Airport (LGW) and Rome–Fiumicino Leonardo da Vinci International Airport (FCO) are connected by nonstop service from easyJet and TUI Airways.
+With 25 weekly departures, this is a well served route.

 LGW to FCO Flight Duration and Schedule

-Nonstop flight time from LGW to FCO ranges from 2 hours 30 minutes.
+Nonstop flight time from LGW to FCO is about 2 hours 35 minutes gate to gate.
 The route covers a distance of 874 miles (1,406 km).
-There are approximately 30 weekly flights outbound and 30 return, totaling 60 flights per week in both directions.
+There are approximately 25 weekly flights outbound and 26 return, totaling 51 flights per week in both directions.

 Connecting Options and Alternatives

-83 one-stop connections are available, with the fastest taking approximately 5 hours via NTE.
+1-stop connecting options are also available, commonly via Trieste, Geneva Cointrin and Milano Linate.
 Two-stop connections are also available via intermediate hubs.
 Nearby alternative airports include London (LHR), London (LCY) and Luton, Luton (LTN).